PDB65/threat-hunting/README.md

 ### 4. Searched for additonal bad actors

-Determine that the unauthorized installation of Wireshark was download by other bad actors on the corporate devices such as "vm-final-lab-kr' on May 21, 2025 and "jd-win10" on May 19th and again on May 20, 2025.
+Determine that the unauthorized installation of Wireshark was download by other bad actors.
+Wireshark was installed on other corporate devices such as "vm-final-lab-kr' on May 21, 2025 and "jd-win10" on May 19th and again on May 20, 2025.

 **Query used to locate events:**